 Vanguard found in a 2018 study that only 13% of employees maxed their 401k accounts.

 When you are over age 50, you get an additional $6,500 you can contribute on top of the $19,500 everyone else can put in.

 That means as an employee over 50 years old, you could contribute $26,000 to retirement.
 If you’re married, your spouse can contribute the same if he or she is also employed and covered by a retirement plan.

 To show how a couple could drastically reduce their student loan payment, let’s assume Tim and Tracy owe $150,000 of Parent PLUS loans and earn $100,000 per year.

-The standard 10-year payment would be $1,742.
+Whereas, the 10-year Standard Repayment Plan payment would be $1,742.
 Since the difference isn’t huge, Tim and Tracy might be tempted to just refinance the debt and work until it’s gone.

 They get a federal and state income tax break on contributions.
 They also get a 20% break because of their Parent PLUS loans.
-This payment difference allows them to save aggressively for retirement.
+In this circumstance, the payment difference allows them to save aggressively for retirement.

 Note that if the loans were Grad PLUS or Stafford, Tim and Tracy would be eligible for payments that would be 10% of income with a higher deduction of 150% of the federal poverty line instead of 100%.

 Clearly, if you’re a senior citizen student loan borrower, you need to be focusing on your own retirement savings over paying down your student loans.

 Tip 3: Use forbearance strategically